zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 Address of bigs: 0x101000000
 {% endhighlight %}

-lets examine the first 32 elements of the _smalls_ array using
+Lets examine the first 32 elements of the _smalls_ array using
 {% highlight ruby %}
 memory read -fx 0x1000c4000 0x1000c4000+128
 {% endhighlight %}